Authentic homemade gyoza recipe

 -

-A few drops of hot sauce (such as chili sauce) or sesame seeds for garnish (optional)
+Optional: a few drops of hot sauce (chili sauce, etc.) or sesame seeds

 -